 It is precisely because of this reason boneless, skinless chicken breasts do not invoke feelings of comfort.
 While I am partial to the breast, thighs, and leg quarters will also do.

 Insurance for the Bone-in Chicken Breast

 Before it goes into the oven, I prepare a bit of seasoned “insurance” in the form of butter.
-Soften butter, with salt, pepper, whichever herbs tickle my fancy on that particular day.
-If I have plans to use it some of the breast for another day, I will only use salt and pepper.
+Soften butter with salt, pepper, whichever herbs tickle my fancy on that particular day.
+If I have plans to use some of the breast for another day, I will only use salt and pepper.
 After the seasoned butter mixture, it is placed into the freezer to harden.
-Breast meat tends to want to dry out, keeping the skin and bones intact gives some protection from drying out.
-Placing the frozen butter under the skin, it will baste the chicken as it cooks.
+Breast meat tends to dry out; keeping the skin and bones intact gives some protection from drying out.
+Placing the frozen butter under the skin will baste the chicken as it cooks.

 Using a cast-iron skillet keeps the heat consistent even and makes sure the chicken does not dry out.
 Using a higher temperature of 375 degrees will also keep things from drying out as well.